risen-one-technologies/senior-project-template/README.md

 # Setting Up a Serverless Angular Project

 This guide will help you set up a serverless application with an Angular frontend and a serverless backend hosted on AWS using AWS Lambda and DynamoDB.
-It is designed for users with no coding knowledge, providing step-by-step instructions.

 ## Prerequisites